vpcarroll15/college-football/results.md

 I also ignore the probabilities that it assigns to games in 2019, for a more subtle reason.
 I am hoping to measure the quality of my model by looking at how effectively it predicts the outcomes of games in this past season.
 If I train my model using the data from this season, then I am giving it an unfair advantage.
-I will be "fitting" my model's parameters to the data that I want to use to determine if the model is good.
+I would be "fitting" my model's parameters to the data that I want to use to determine if the model is good.
 For more on this, see [the difference between training, validation, and test sets.](https://en.wikipedia.org/wiki/Training,_validation,_and_test_sets) The data from 2019 is my test set.